50 Words You Think Are Synonyms but Aren’t

 Belies versus disguises (versus betrays)

 Like “deceptively,” the word “belies” causes confusion because it has two meanings that mean the opposite of one another.
 According to the dictionary, “belie” is a verb that means disguise or gives a false impression.
 For example, you may be using a smile to belie your lying eyes while some people use “belie” to mean “betray” as in “your eyes belie the malice beneath your smile.”
 This latter use is so common, so it’s difficult to know what someone means when they write or say “belies” instead of “disguises” or “betrays.”
-When it comes to real synonyms, find out how words get added to the thesaurus.

 These two share some overlap, but they aren’t the same and can’t necessarily be used interchangeably.
 Your religion refers to your system of belief or worship in a higher power of some kind (usually a God or gods).
 Your ethnicity refers to your culturally defined identity.
 Here are some more “trendy” words you hear a lot but might not know the exact meaning of.